jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Translator:** And with the sheer volume of data we process, how do you manage to scale this intricate annotation process?
 It sounds incredibly resource-intensive.

 **Annotator:** Scaling is built into my architecture.
 The pipelines are highly parallelized, distributing annotation tasks across available processing units.
-New data streams are processed incrementally, and I employ adaptive sampling for human review â focusing resources on the most impactful or uncertain annotations rather than every single data point.
+New data streams are processed incrementally, and I employ adaptive sampling for human review – focusing resources on the most impactful or uncertain annotations rather than every single data point.
 My goal isn't just to label, but to learn how to label *better* and *more efficiently* over time, constantly optimizing the balance between speed, accuracy, and resource utilization.

 ---